MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-evaluation-guide-2a.md

 ## Scale your Kubernetes cluster (target cluster)

 Next, you'll scale your Kubernetes cluster to add another Linux worker node.
-This task has to be performed with **PowerShell**:
+This task has to be performed with PowerShell:

 1. Open PowerShell as Administrator and run the following command to import the new modules, and list their functions: